Trying to get those tweeters under control? Not to worry – I’ll help you do it yourself!

 But how can we add resistors to drop tweeter volume but still keep the crossover working right?
 The answer is using an L-pad resistor network.

 L-pad resistor networks are preferred over just using a series resistor because the total speaker impedance (Ohms) will be the same as what the amplifier, stereo, or crossover expects to see.
 These networks use a series and parallel resistor design that add up to a total resistance that’s the same as the tweeter.

 They’re a bit more complicated, though.
 You have to do more advanced math & algebra to figure out the resistors needed based on the decibel amount you’d like to reduce the tweeter by.
-For example, an L-pad resistor calculator like this can let you do it if you need help or have more detailed needs.
+Using an L-pad resistor calculator will help you do and avoid the need to the math yourself.

 Keep reading, however, as I’ll show you an easier way.